kamegaki/project/README.md

 Mobile(android): https://drive.google.com/file/d/1109fAXG_iz2lNz-MonEXJuzlAuIMytER/view?usp=sharing

-For Desktop/laptop you need to run WizardAdventures.exe
+For Desktop/laptop you need to download the folder "Gameproject" and then run WizardAdventures.exe

 For Mobile you just need to install and run the apk
 ## Executing program